ibm-cloud-docs/speech-to-text/language-models.md

 -   `ready` indicates that the model contains data and is ready to be trained.
 -   `training` indicates that the model is currently being trained on data.
 -   `available` indicates that the model is trained and ready to use with a recognition request.
+-   `upgrading` indicates that the model is currently being upgraded.
 -   `failed` indicates that training of the model failed.
 Examine the words in the model's words resource to determine the errors that prevented the model from being trained.

 Additionally, the output includes a `progress` field that indicates the current progress of the custom model's training.
 If you used the `POST /v1/customizations/{customization_id}/train` method to initiate training of the model, this field indicates the current progress of that request as a percentage complete.
-At this time, the value of the field is `0` if the status is `pending`, `ready`, `training`, or `failed`; the value is `100` if the status is `available`.
+At this time, the value of the field is `100` if the status is `available`; otherwise, it is `0`.

 ### Example requests and responses
 {: #listExample}